Lake Erie in Pennsylvania

 Presque Isle State Park

-Lake Erie’s Presque Isle state park, also called Lake Erie State Park, is on a sandy, arching peninsula out of Lake Erie and west of Erie city.
-Presque Isle State Park gets its name from the French words Presque Isle meaning “almost an island.”
+Lake Erie’s Presque Isle state park offers the best fishing holes for anglers in Lake Erie, also called Lake Erie State Park, which is on a sandy, arching peninsula out of Lake Erie and west of Erie City.
+Presque Isle State Park gets its name from the French word Presque Isle meaning “almost an island.”
 Surrounding Presque Isle Bay, the Presque Isle State Park’s southern coast sweeps through the peninsula, running northeast with 21 miles of recreation trails, 13 swimming beaches, a marina, and 13 miles of roads.

 The Tom Ridge Environmental Center is at the entrance to Presque Isle State Park, allowing people to experience Lake Erie’s diverse ecosystems and unique history.